 Buddha statues have become popular in Western gardens.

 over 1 year by David Matheson 5 / 5I think garden sculptures or ornaments do more than add something aesthetic.
 Statues and sculptures add character and an atmosphere to the garden, and my larger garden sculptures also act as a talking point and generate intrigue.

-over 1 year by Janice 5 / 5It amazes me how garden ornaments have been used to decorate landscapes for around 4,000 years.
+almost 2 years by Janice 5 / 5It amazes me how garden ornaments have been used to decorate landscapes for around 4,000 years.
 I just read an article about a 3,000 year old Egyptian ornament that was found by a collector in someones backyard in the UK.
 It was being used as a pot for a small plant.
 It blows my mind just thinking about everything that ornament has been through over the years!